kwndri/Job-Vacancy-Feed-Application/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.3, **TypeScript** and **Tailwind CSS 3.4.17**

 The API requires authentication via a signed JWT token.
-While a public token is available for experimentation, for production use, you should obtain a private token.
+Visit https://navikt.github.io/pam-stilling-feed/ to apply for a token.

 Review the Terms of Use: Familiarize yourself with the terms of use associated with the API.